 GMR Lion Energy Limited was incorporated on 29 February 2008 under the Mauritius Companies Act 2001, as a private company limited by shares.
-The Company holds a Category 1 Global Business Licence and is regulated by the Financial Services Commission ("FSC").
+The Company holds a Global Business Licence and is regulated by the Financial Services Commission ("FSC").
 The Company's registered office is C/o IQ EQ Corporate Services (Mauritius) Ltd, 33, Edith Cavell Street, Port Louis, 11324, Mauritius.
+The principal activity of the Company is that of investment holding.